gavz/lucasg.github.io/_posts/2014-12-03-HACKVent-2014-Day-03-writeup.md

 ![Railfence 9](/assets/hackvent/03/railfence9.png)

-So we got a "we wish you a merry christmas" message , but there's a break at line 9 where you have to read the character just below, not in the right-bottom corner.
+So we got a  <code>"we wish you a merry christmas"</code> message , but there's a break at line 9 where you have to read the character just below, not in the right-bottom corner.
 You can also read "yours" and "key", but that's don't make much sense.
 Instead of reading diagonnally, I've switched to a 10-char line (and I've also modified the line before last to align the right characters) :

 <pre><code>
 WAIYTELZER